ritza-co/kaboom/doc/20-eatbomb.md

 })
 ```

 In the code above, we use the "wooosh" sound to show that the game has started.
-We also add the text "EAT ALL" along with the "bomb" sprites at the center of the screen, to show players which sprites to consume in the game.
+We also add the text "Eat All" along with the "bomb" sprites at the center of the screen as the start screen - to show players which sprites to consume in the game.

 Using the `wait()` function, we let the program wait 1.5 seconds while displaying this start scene before it goes to the game scene and lets us start playing.